Libensemble/libensemble/docs/overview_usecases.rst

 The default allocator (``alloc_f``) instructs workers to run the simulator on the highest priority work from the generator.
-If a worker is idle and there is no work to evaluate, that worker is instructed to call the generator.
+If a worker is idle and there is no work, that worker is instructed to call the generator.

 .. figure:: images/diagram_with_persis.png
  :alt: libE component diagram